 Candy coating is one of my favorite cake decorating mediums because these decorations set up so quickly, and are a fabulous way to add an extra boost of color and texture to cakes.
-This is definitely true in today’s cake, which features a collection of funny, colorful monsters made from a assortment of candy coating, sprinkles, and google eyes!
+Whether you’re creating decorations with candy coating or just using it as a coating, it couldn’t be easier.

 Pretzel monsters have been a popular dessert choice for Halloween parties over the years, but it wasn’t until recently that we realized they would also make the perfect cake decorations.
 We just love how our monster cake turned out!
 This is a great design for cake decorators of all skill levels, and kids will love to help too!

 The BEST thing about making monster cakes is that anything goes!
 Whether your pretzel monster has a bumpy texture or smooth, one eye, five eyes, a smiley face or no mouth at all, it all works!
 We hope that you enjoy making this cake as much as we did– have fun!

 We have even more Monster Cake and Cupcake designs to share!
 Don’t miss these tutorials!: